Updated April 2024

 A. All dogs competing for points must be 9 months of age.

-B. Novice dogs must be nine months of age and can pull for fun only, novice dogs do not earn or contribute points.
-You may use your leash after your dog has been hooked to the cart until your dog is finished with the pull.
+your leash after your dog has been hooked to the cart until your dog is

 C. All pulls that novice dogs compete in will count towards the five pulls they need to qualify for Championships.